 When you apply for a personal loan, you’ll need to have a good understanding of the costs you need to meet.
 For example, if it’s a dream kitchen it will be helpful if you’ve priced up the materials and work involved and have a budget for the entire project.

 Once you’ve figured out how much you need, it’s time to look at how much you can afford to pay back each month.
-Taking the loan out over a longer period may give you a lower interest rate and reduce your monthly repayments, but you may pay more in interest over the full term of the loan.
+Taking the loan out over a longer period may reduce your monthly repayments, but you may pay more in interest over the full term of the loan.
 Use a loan calculator to look at different scenarios and decide how much is right for you.

 How do you apply for a personal loan?

-With HSBC, you can apply for a loan online, over the phone, in a branch or through the mobile app.
+With HSBC, you can apply for a loan online, or through the mobile app.